 This card offers a standard cash back return of just 1% on everyday purchases.
-So it relies on bonus purchase categories (at places like grocery stores, gas stations and department stores) to lure users away from cards that offer a higher “fixed” rate of cash back compensation such as the Citi Double Cash and the Paypal Cashback Mastercard.
+So it relies on bonus purchase categories (at places like U.S. supermarkets, U.S. gas stations and U.S. online retail purchases) to lure users away from cards that offer a higher “fixed” rate of cash back compensation such as the Citi Double Cash® Card and the Paypal Cashback Mastercard.

 Amex Blue Cash Everyday® Card: Specs and Perks

 Let’s take a look at the fine print to examine some of the card’s perks and drawbacks:

 While 1% cash back is the baseline reward for this card, there are opportunities to earn more than that in some popular spending categories.